-Faculty members from the Macalester Classics department offer a January program approximately every other year.
+Faculty members from the Macalester Classical Mediterranean and Middle East department offer a January program approximately every other year.
 These programs are available to all Macalester students and have included a regular course on ancient Rome and Pompeii.
 January programs to other destinations have also been offered; one explored the history and archaeology of Turkey, another combined the popular Rome program with travel to Alexandria and Cairo.

 Professors Nanette Goldman, Brian Lush, Andy Overman, Beth Severy-Hoven

-Course Description: A survey of the major spaces, surviving monuments and artifacts of the city of Rome from the earliest occupation of the Palatine hill around 1000 BCE to the construction of the first major Christian buildings by the emperor Constantine in the 4th century CE.
-Students also learn architectural building techniques, systems of dating based on types of stone and brickwork, problems in properly identifying surviving buildings, the iconography of Roman political sculpture, and techniques of Roman copying and reuse of original Greek art.
+Course Description: A survey and exploration of the major spaces, surviving monuments and artifacts of the city of Rome from the earliest occupation of the Palatine around 1000 BCE to the first major Christian buildings in the 4th-5th centuries CE.
+Students explore how politics and culture shape the urban landscape, challenges in identifying buildings and the way that spaces were used, and the Roman imperial consumption of Greek art.
 We consider the incorporation of Roman monuments into subsequent architecture, including Fascist political (re)use of archaeology, as well as problems of conservation in the context of the modern city.
-Finally, visits to the excavated cities of Pompeii and Ostia make visible the lives and activities of those lost in the literary record, including women and slaves.
-Student evaluation is based on participation in group events, a presentation, two on-site projects, two quizzes, and completion of a set of self-guided site visits.
-(2 credits, with 2 additional credits available through completion of an independent study program the following spring term).
-Course counts toward Classics major or minor.
+Visits to the excavated cities of Pompeii and Ostia make visible the lives and activities of those lost in the literary record, including women and enslaved people.
+Students give two presentations to help teach the city, use their developing knowledge to interpret archaeological sites, and conduct a self-guided site visit as coursework.
+No prerequisites – students from all disciplines and years are welcome to apply.

 January in Rome, 2016 course participants.